Subscribe to our bulletin

 Project Summary:

-Vital Communities and UVLSRPC have teamed to assist the Lebanon Energy Advisory Committee (LEAC) in developing a comprehensive Energy Plan.
-This effort seeks to engage the Lebanon community, civic leaders, and City Staff.
-The UVLSRPC is leveraging technical assistance through the Energy Technical Assistance Program to provide added value to the overall Project Team services.
+The Upper Valley Lake Sunapee Regional Planning Commission (UVLSRPC) worked with Vital Communities to assist the Lebanon Energy Advisory Committee (LEAC) in developing a comprehensive Energy Plan.
+This effort sought to engage the Lebanon community, civic leaders, and City Staff in the planning process.
+The Regional Planning Commissoin leveraged technical assistance through the Energy Technical Assistance Program to provide added value to the overall Project Team services.

-Vital Communities and UVLSRPC will provide services to LEAC in developing the Energy Plan including the following tasks:
+Services to LEAC in developing the Energy Plan included the following tasks:

-• Outreach & Community Engagement: The Project Team will work with LEAC to engage the community and obtain input and understand the City’s energy priorities through at least one community forum, participation in the regularly scheduled LEAC meetings, and meetings with key City Staff.
+- Outreach & Community Engagement: The Project Team worked with LEAC to engage the community and obtain input and understanding of the City’s energy priorities through at least one community forum, participation in the regularly scheduled LEAC meetings, and meetings with key City Staff.

-• Energy Efficiency – Research & Data Analysis: The Project Team will conduct technical analyses based on the community engagement phase of work.
-Efforts in this phase of work will include detailed building assessments for approximately ten municipal buildings, lighting strategies, municipal vehicle and transportation policies, and energy related land use and procurement policy.
+- Energy Efficiency – Research & Data Analysis: The Project Team conducted technical analyses based on the community engagement phase of work.
+Efforts in this phase of work included detailed building assessments for approximately ten municipal buildings, lighting strategies, municipal vehicle and transportation policies, and energy related land use and procurement policy.

-• Renewable Energy Resources – This phase of work will include research and analyses related to Lebanon’s potential for utilizing renewable energy resources.
-This phase of work will focus on small-scale power generation opportunities through wind, solar, and hydro-based technologies.
-This planning-level assessment will identify the potential for renewable energy opportunities with the need for follow-up feasibility studies.
-UVLSRPC will conduct detailed GIS analyses for this phase of work to identify sites with highest potential for wind or solar power generation.
+- Renewable Energy Resources – This phase of work included research and analyses related to Lebanon’s potential for utilizing renewable energy resources.
+Focusing on small-scale power generation opportunities through wind, solar, and hydro-based technologies, this planning-level assessment identified the potential for renewable energy opportunities followed by feasibility studies.
+UVLSRPC conducted detailed GIS analyses and identified sites with highest potential for wind or solar power generation.

-The final Energy Plan will incorporate tangible recommendations and an action plan for specific improvements and develop a set of recommendations for City-wide long-range energy planning efforts.
+The final Energy Plan incorporated tangible recommendations, an action plan for specific improvements and a strategy for developing a set of recommendations for City-wide long-range energy planning efforts.

 Additional Information